 Already, the pumpkins have arrived at the grocery store, and pumpkin pie spice is back on the shelves.
 Speaking of which, did you notice there are sulfiting agents in the Pumpkin Pie Spice with the classic red cap?
 I did the other day when I was browsing the spice section.

-I usually buy my spices in bulk for our more commonly used spices (you can get a pound of many spices for the same prices as a tiny bottle from the store) but every once in a while I need to grab something at the store for a last minute recipe.
+I usually buy my spices in bulk, usually on Amazon, for our more commonly used spices (you can get a pound of many spices for the same prices as a tiny bottle from the store) but every once in a while I need to grab something at the store for a last minute recipe.

 Sulfiting agents are added as a preservative, mostly to help the spices retain their color.
 Since sulfiting agents aren’t naturally dervied, we try to avoid them whenever possible.